TechnikNews Weekly #061: OnePlus 7 Pro, iPhone 11 and more

 OnePlus 7 Pro with groundbreaking display

-OnePlus CEO Pete Lau spoke to The Verge this week about the OnePlus 7 Pro and confirmed some leaks from the past.
-Lau says that this time more money was spent on the display than in previous years.
-The CEO also says that the display is "super smooth and very crisp".
-If you believe the rumours, the panel has a resolution of QHD+ and a refresh rate of 90 Hertz.
-The smartphone should also have 5G and a triple camera.
-All the latest news about the OnePlus 7 and 7 Pro you can find here:
+OnePlus CEO Pete Lau spoke to The Verge this week about the OnePlus 7 Pro and confirmed some of the leaks from the past.
+Lau says that this time they spent more money on the display than in previous years.
+The CEO also says that the display is "super-smooth and very crisp".
+If the rumors are to be believed, the panel has a resolution of QHD+ and a refresh rate of 90 Hertz.
+The smartphone is also said to have 5G and a triple camera.
+You can find all the latest news about the OnePlus 7 and 7 Pro here:

 The back of the iPhone 11 has a new design